I was in a dentist’s chair with my mouth wide open. The dentist, holding his hand deep in my mouth, was eager to chat.

 51611880437_17e350af2e_k

-This post is the long overdue song of praises for my favorite city in the world.
-We should have probably started this blog with a post about Mexico City.
-It is a great injustice that I am writing this post now, more than 120 posts later.
-In a separate post, I will write out all of our favorite things about this city.
+This post is the long-overdue love letter to my favorite place in the world.
+We should've probably started this blog with a post about Mexico City.
+It is a great injustice that I'm writing this post now, more than 120 posts later.
+In a separate post, I will write out all the great things about this city.
 But today, I want to recall that first encounter with the Mexican capital nearly 15 years ago.

 Flying to Mexico City from Chicago was (and still is) pretty easy.
-Many airlines, including some very budget Mexican airlines, can bring you to Mexico City on a 4-hour non-stop flight for a very reasonable price.
-A lot of these flights are red-eye.
-You can leave Chicago around midnight, land at Benito Juarez airport early in the morning, clear immigration and customs, and be in the city by 7 a.m. to begin your full day of sightseeing.
+Many airlines, including budget Mexican airlines like Viva or Volaris, can bring you to Mexico City on a 4-hour non-stop flight for a very reasonable price.
+Some of these flights are red-eye.
+You can leave Chicago around midnight, land at Benito Juárez airport early in the morning, clear immigration and customs, and be in the center by 7 a.m. to begin your full day of sightseeing.

-As our plane started to descend toward the airport and flight attendants began preparing for landing, we were getting first glimpses of Mexico City.
-The behemoth city mightily spread through the Valley of Mexico, filling it up to the brim.
-Thousands of city lights shone dimly, stretching infinitely to the horizon.
-We were coming to one of the most populous cities in the world with more than 20 million residents.
+As our plane started to descend toward the airport and flight attendants began preparing for landing, we were getting our first glimpses of Mexico City.
+The behemoth metropolis mightily spread through the Valley of Mexico, filling it to the brim.
+Thousands of lights shone dimly, stretching infinitely to the horizon.
+We were approaching one of the most populous cities in the world with more than 20 million residents.

-Our first impression of the city was not flattering, though.
-As we exited the aircraft and headed to the terminal to go through immigration, the unbearable stink instantly hit our noses.
-The air was heavy and smelled of rotten food and waste.
-Outside of the airport building, while we were waiting for a taxi, things got even worse, and we desperately gasped for air looking at each other in total disbelief.
+Our initial impression of the city was not flattering, though.
+As we exited the aircraft and headed to the border control, the unbearable stink instantly hit our noses.
+The air was thick and smelled of rotten food and waste.
+Outside of the airport building, while we waited for a taxi, things got even worse, and we desperately gasped for air, looking at each other in total disbelief.
 What is this place?
 Why does it smell like a landfill?
 I recall thinking that if the smell persisted, allocating four days to Mexico City was a big mistake.
-But thankfully, once we left the airport area, the terrible smell vanished.
-We later learned that the nasty smell was coming from the city's compost plant at a landfill near the airport and was a result of the existing waste and trash problems in the city.
-But despite the putrid welcome, we decided not to jump to any conclusions about the city.
+But thankfully, once we left the airport area, the terrible smell disappeared.
+We later learned that the nasty smell came from the compost plant at the landfill near the airport and was the result of the existing waste and trash problems.
+But despite the putrid welcome, we decided not to jump to any conclusions.

 46103024905_d6ae2d9c57_k

 But yes, during that first trip to Mexico City, we were extra vigilant about our safety.
-After reading on the Internet that Plaza Garibaldi, where mariachi bands congregate and play in the evenings, was also a notorious spot for late-evening mugging, we decide not to risk it and visited it during the daylight.
+After reading online that Plaza Garibaldi, where mariachi bands congregate and play in the evenings, was also a notorious spot for late-night mugging, we decided not to risk it and visited it during the daylight.
 Of course, the plaza was empty and lifeless during the day, with no musicians in sight, and the whole idea of visiting it was kind of pointless.
 We returned to Plaza Garibaldi years later and visited it in the evening, enjoying the music and the boisterous atmosphere.
-But I think that paints a good picture of how anxious we were in the big city during our first visit.
+But I think that paints a good picture of how anxious we were during our first visit.

 33685485788_2c2fcf915e_k